Qotto/eventy/README.md

 * EVENTY_CONSUMER_MAX_RETRIES: the max number of retries to perform in case of failure (exception raised).
 When the max is reached the process is killed.
 Default to 10.
 * EVENTY_CONSUMER_RETRY_INTERVAL : the base time to wait (in ms) before retrying.
 Default to 1000ms.
 * EVENTY_CONSUMER_RETRY_BACKOFF_COEFF : the coeff to apply to increase the waiting time between each tries (ex: ).
 Default to 2.

+### Earliest consumer position

+When 'earliest' position is specified for consumer within a group, a checkpoint is saved and the consumer start at the beginning of the topic.
+When the checkpoint is reached, the callback register with 'set_checkpoint_callback' method is called.